alinazolo/goit-algo-hw-10/README.md

 A small difference is expected because the Monte Carlo method is based on randomly generated values.
 Therefore, the result may be slightly different each time the program is executed.

 Increasing the number of random points generally improves the accuracy of the Monte Carlo approximation.

-The `Quad error estimate` of approximately `2.96e-14` represents the numerical error estimate of the `quad` calculation itself.
-It should not be confused with the difference between the Monte Carlo and `quad` results.

 ---